Allergy Shots in Cincinnati, OH: What to Know

 Ohio Medicaid Next Generation covers allergy testing and immunotherapy through MCOs including Buckeye, CareSource, Humana, Molina, UnitedHealthcare CP, AmeriHealth Caritas, and Anthem BCBS.

 Curex accepts most major Cincinnati insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Cincinnati.
+At $129/month for at-home SCIT allergy shots, Curex provides long-term immunotherapy without requiring weekly clinic visits.

 Allergy Shot Resources